tjorvenweber/tensorflow/project/Cleaning/readme.md

 ## Already cleaned dataset

-We also provide you the already cleaned dataset in the zipped folder.
+We also provide you the already cleaned dataset in a zip-file.
 It contains the pictures that remained after doing the above.
+It can be found [here](https://myshare.uni-osnabrueck.de/f/c7cc8fd26472494f95d8/).